PFTL/website/content/blog/29_args_kwargs.rst

         # Your custom code goes here
         super().save(**kwargs)

 In this way, your code is future proof.
 Perhaps today you are not using some of the arguments that ``save`` takes, but by taking a flexible number of them, you know that if tomorrow you decide to start using some, your program will not break.
 Pay attention to the fact that we used only ``**kwargs``.
-This is a choice to force the use of keyword arguments, mainly because it is a function with a lot of arguments, each with a default value, and we may be interested in alter only one of them.
+This is a choice to force the use of keyword arguments, mainly because it is a function with a lot of arguments, each with a default value, and we may be interested in altering only one of them.

 Flexibility
 ~~~~~~~~~~~